martijnweyburg/VWE.My/README.md

 GETTING ALL VEHICLES:
   - Paging returns a maximum of 10 records per call
-    That means, if you give in 12 pages, it will only return 10 pages.
+    That means: if you fill in 12 pages, it will only return 10 pages.

 IN CASE OF UPDATING VEHICLES:
   You can update the color and the construction year of the vehicle.